 - a.
 Where applicants are required under Section 5.38, Natural Resources, to utilize this process when altering individual lots, the following steps shall apply:

-- Inventory the following resources through the use of existing resource maps and documents.
+- 1) Inventory the following resources through the use of existing resource maps and documents.
 These may include but are not limited to the Town's GIS system, USGS quadrangle maps, Beginning with Habitat maps, Maine IF&W wildlife and habitat maps:

-- a) Wetlands and their areas of concern
+- a) Wetlands

-- b) Vernal pools and their areas of concern
+- b) Vernal pools

 - c) Steep slopes

 - d) Streams and rivers

 - e) Ponds and great ponds